drivendataorg/zamba/docs/docs/extra-options.md

 If you are using the [MegadetectorLite](models/species-detection.md#megadetectorlite) for frame selection, there are two ways that you can specify frame resizing:

-- `frame_selection_width` and `frame_selection_height` resize images *before* they are input to the frame selection method.
-If both are `None`, the full size images will be used during frame selection.
+- `frame_selection_width` and `frame_selection_height` resize images *before* they are input to the frame selection method (in this case, before being fed into MegadetectorLite).
+If both are `None`, the **full size images will be used during frame selection**.
 Using full size images for selection is recommended for better detection of smaller species, but will slow down training and inference.
 - `model_input_height` and `model_input_width` resize images *after* frame selection.
-These specify the image size that is passed to the actual model.
+These specify the image size that is passed to the actual model for classification.

 You can specify both of the above at once, just one, or neither.
 The example code feeds full-size images to MegadetectorLite, and then resizes images before running them through the neural network.